pp4rs/2020-uzh-installation-guide/docs/python-more.md

 Anaconda's Python Distribution comes with many of the packages we need to do scientific computing.
 If you're interested in all the packages included, click [here](https://docs.continuum.io/anaconda/packages/pkg-docs) and go to the Python 3.6 tab.

-Howevever, you may come across packages that are not installed by default.
+However, you may come across packages that are not installed by default.
 In this case we recommend you use the `pip` package management tool to install them.
 The following recipe works for *all* operating systems.